jconorgrogan/Interesting-Combinatorial-Integral-equivalence-/README.md

 | 10      | \( 3628800e - 9864101 \)                                                                            | \( 3628800e - 9864101 \)                        |

-Found an interesting recursive sequence which led me to an integral that also matches the output.
-The output of each is quite interesting; they output the factorial sequence (1, 1, 2, 6, 24 all multiplied by e) as well as the total number of permutations of all subsets of an n-set (A000522).
+They output the factorial sequence (1, 1, 2, 6, 24 all multiplied by e) as well as the total number of permutations of all subsets of an n-set (A000522).
+These results also match up to  e * n! - [e * n!].

+In essence we can think of this, conceptually, as capturing the  fractional growth beyond the integer milestones.
+In other words, it highlights the excess or remainder of growth that isn't encapsulated within the integer part

 **Starting Conditions:**
-You can think of e-1 starting condition as the  proxy for the full growth of something (any process that grows continuously at a constant rate.) for each time period, excluding the original "principal".
+In other words, you can think of e-1 starting condition as the  proxy for the full growth of something (any process that grows continuously at a constant rate.) for each time period, excluding the original "principal".
 In other words, what you get leftover when you perform a number of transformations.
 **Stretching + Shrinking**
 **Stretching (Multiplication):** The term \( (n+1)u_n \) suggests that as \( n \) increases, the stretching factor (multiplication by \( n+1 \)) grows significantly.
 This factor becomes larger with each step, implying exponential growth.